RUC-NLPIR/Rubrics_Survey/README.md

 ## 👋 Introduction

-As large language models (LLMs) move from general text generation toward reasoning, tool use, long-horizon problem solving, and high-stakes applications, it becomes increasingly difficult to specify what makes a model response truly “good”.
-Simple correctness signals, holistic preference scores, and unconstrained LLM-as-a-judge evaluations are often insufficient for open-ended tasks, where quality depends on multiple dimensions such as factuality, completeness, safety, reasoning soundness, evidence grounding, and practical utility.
-Rubrics provide a structured way to make these evaluation standards explicit, interpretable, and operational, serving as a unified interface for both model training and evaluation.
+As large language models (LLMs) are increasingly used for reasoning, tool use, agentic interaction, and high-stakes decision-making, **it becomes harder to define what makes a model response “good”**.
+Rubrics provide a structured way to express multi-dimensional quality standards, such as factuality, completeness, safety, reasoning soundness, evidence grounding, and practical utility, making them useful for both model training and evaluation.

-This repository maintains a curated paper list for our survey, **The Rules of the Game: A Survey of Rubrics for Large Language Models**.
-The survey first formalizes the concept of rubrics and distinguishes them from related concepts such as reward models, verifiable rewards, and LLM-as-a-judge.
-It then organizes existing research into three major directions: **rubric construction**, covering direct generation, contrastive generation, iterative refinement, and online/co-evolving generation; **rubrics for model training**, including their use in policy model training and reward model training; and **rubrics for evaluation**, covering both general-task and domain-specific evaluation.
-Finally, we discuss open challenges such as rubric reward hacking, generalization of rubric-based reward models, evaluation bias, personalization, and rubric safety.
+This repository maintains the paper list for our survey, **[The Rules of the Game: A Survey of Rubrics for Large Language Models](https://8421bcd.github.io/_pages/Rubrics_Survey.pdf)**.
+The survey first formalizes rubrics and compares them with reward models, verifiable rewards, and LLM-as-a-judge.
+It then organizes existing work into three directions: **rubrics construction**, **rubrics for model training**, and **rubrics for evaluation**, followed by discussions on open challenges such as reward hacking, evaluation bias, personalization, and rubric safety.

 Feel free to contact us if you find a mistake, missing paper, or have any suggestions.